jmillxyz/Win32-OpenSSH-wiki/About-Win32-OpenSSH-and-Design-Details.md

 Goals
 -----
 As stated earlier, the main goal is side by side Windows support in the portable version of OpenSSH.
-The project is currently being worked on a fork of OpenSSH7.1p1 - here after, called win32-fork code and main code respectively.
+The project is currently being worked on a fork of OpenSSH7.1p1 - here after, called windows-fork code and main code respectively.
 The plan is get this fork to a state that could integrate into the latest version in main, with minimum impact to main sources.
 Obviously, we would want to reuse the main code as much as possible, whilst respecting the fundamental differences between Unix and Windows operating systems.

 Guidelines
 -----------
-To prevent any regressions in main and to enable easier review of the changes coming from win32-fork, there will be no "main" code moving or refactoring in win32-fork.
+To prevent any regressions in main and to enable easier review of the changes coming from win32-fork, there will be no "main" code moving or refactoring in windows-fork.
 There are multiple places where platform abstraction makes sense (auth, console to name a few), but this wont be addressed in the fork as it would lead to significant code churn.
 This will be done post integration once we have stable Windows supported version with significant test coverage living in main repo.
-Crypto support using Windows [CNG](https://msdn.microsoft.com/en-us/library/windows/desktop/aa376210(v=vs.85).aspx) has been tested out in win32-fork but since it needed reasonable modifications to original code,  relevant changes will be reverted\undone.
-This means that the Windows supported version potentially available mid this year will rely on OpenSSL's crypto (exception is SSP for key-based authentication that will use CNG - more details later).
 Coding style will follow [OpenBSD guidelines](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man9/style.9?query=style&sec=9).

 Design details
 -------------